The Benefits Of Marital Agreements

-At Schwei & Wendt S.C., we help couples across Waukesha County and southeastern Wisconsin be better prepared for the possibility of divorce by creating marital agreement personalized for your needs.
-Our attorneys take the time to speak with you to learn about your unique circumstances.
+At Schwei & Wendt S.C., we help couples across Waukesha County and southeastern Wisconsin be better prepared for the possibility of divorce by creating marital agreements personalized for their needs.
+Our attorneys will take the time to speak with you to learn about your unique circumstances.
 This hands-on approach helps us create a marital agreement tailored toward you and your partner’s wishes.

 What Are Marital Agreements?

 The misconception is that by broaching the subject of a marital agreement, you are betting on the marriage to fail.
 In truth, these agreements are prudent to consider, even if you have few assets or do not currently have children.
-By articulating rules for the division of marital property and rules for spousal support, you are able to mitigate the potential conflict that could arise.
+By articulating rules for the division of marital property and rules for spousal support, you can mitigate the potential for conflict.

 Who Should Have A Marital Agreement?

 While nearly every couple can benefit from taking the time to establish a martial agreement, they tend to be especially important for couples in the following situations:

 - Children from a previous marriage – Individuals who are getting married for the second or subsequent time may worry about the financial well-being of their children.
 A marital agreement allows you to ensure that your assets will go to your own children after your death.

 - Business owners – Establishing clear guidelines can prevent a divorce from derailing your business’s short- and long-term well-being.